Courtenay, British Columbia: Earthquake of 1946

 On 14 June 1946, a 7.3 magnitude earthquake struck just west of Courtenay, with the epicentre located at Forbidden Plateau.
 The earthquake was felt as far north as Prince Rupert and as far south as Portland, Oregon.
 Many of the town's chimneys were destroyed, and there was significant damage to the post office and what is now Courtenay Elementary School.
 This was the largest earthquake to hit Vancouver Island, and the largest onshore earthquake in Canada on record.
 There were only two reported deaths: one Seattle man died of a heart attack and another drowned when his boat capsized due to a resulting wave.

 Geography

 According to Statistics Canada, the city has a total land area of 26.68 km2.
 The city is located on the British Columbia Coast and sits on the Strait of Georgia.

 Climate

-The climate in Courtenay is very similar to that of the rest of eastern Vancouver Island, classified as an Oceanic climate (Cfb).
-In the spring and fall seasons, Courtenay tends to be quite cool and wet.
-It has one of the mildest winters in Canada along with several other locations on the island such as Victoria.
-The high precipitation levels can be attributed to both the oceanic climate and also its proximity to the Insular Mountain range which results in the rain shadow effect.
-Courtenay has quite mild winters, maintaining the cool and damp characteristics, but temperatures can drop below freezing levels and snow may happen throughout the season due to Arctic air movements.
+The climate in Courtenay is classified, according to the Köppen climate classification, as an Oceanic climate (Cfb) / Mediterranean climate (Csb).

+Approximately 13% of the average rainfall amount that falls in November falls in July.
+The city experiences annual precipitation of about 35% of that which falls in Tofino on the west side of the island only 89 km away.

+Climate data is from Comox Airport, located approximately 7.5 km east north east of Courtenay.